vault-42/AIND_DNN_Speech_Recognizer/README.md

  `sample_models.py` - This file contains the implementation details of the models called in the `vui_notebook,ipynb` script

+## Hardware Requirements
+This project is designed to be run on a Computer containing a Nvidia GPU (GTX 1060 or better) compatible with Tensorflow.
+Running this project only on a CPU will likely take a prohibitively long time.

-## Requirements
+## Software Requirements
 This project requires Python 3.6 to run.
 The `requirements.txt` file contains the additional Python packages needed to run this project.

-This project is designed to be run on a Computer containing a Nvidia GPU compatible with Tensorflow.
-Running this project only on a CPU will likely take a prohibitively long time.

 ## Usage
 To run the project open and execute the Jupyter Notebook.
 In the terminal execute: